 The new year is the perfect time to update your workspace to give yourself a fresh, clean start at work.
 Even if you work from home, it is important to periodically evaluate how your workspace impacts your productivity and overall health.
 Your physical surroundings have an effect on your mood and physical well-being in ways that we do not often think about.
-In this month's blog we offer a list of improvements to your work environment that are fairly easy to change but make a huge difference.
+In this month's blog, we offer a list of improvements to your work environment that are fairly easy to change but make a huge difference.

 Never hesitate to contact us if you want to learn more about other lifestyle updates you can do to improve your health!

-Set the Right Temperate and Lighting
+The Right Temperate and Lighting

 Be aware of how comfortable you are at work by keeping the temperature at a pleasant level.
-If we are too hot or cold, our well-being and work performance suffers.
-If adjusting the thermostat or finding a happy middle-ground with your coworkers is not an option, our practitioners recommend regulating a comfortable body temperature in other ways.
-This can involve individual changes that includes simple things like adjusting your clothing to match your office's temperature, leaving a sweater at work, or getting a small fan or desk heater.
+If we are too hot or cold, our well-being and work performance suffer.
+If adjusting the thermostat or finding a happy middle-ground with your coworkers is not an option, our practitioners recommend regulating comfortable body temperature in other ways.
+This can involve individual changes that include simple things like adjusting your clothing to match your office's temperature, leaving a sweater at work, or getting a small fan or desk heater.

 Another important aspect to consider is lighting as your light intake actually regulates brain activity.
 Light controls your brain's melatonin and serotine levels which impact your wakefulness, focus, and mood.
 Try to incorporate as much natural light as possible into your work environment to relieve any stuffy feelings and take advantage of your brain's tendency to respond positively to natural daylight.
 Don't have much natural light coming into your workspace?
 Fake natural light by placing a full spectrum light or even a warm lamp by your desk to incorporate some light therapy into your space.
 It is also important to consider lighting because poor lighting can cause eye strain and headaches.
 We recommend installing blinds to prevent glare and adjusting your screen brightness to shield your eyes.